ambidextrous/data_cleaner/README.md

 inheritance hierarchy.
 * I also decided to cut down on code repetition by pooling the normalization functions' common elements in a file of common functions.
+* I decided to use the `pandas` library for `csv`/`json`/`xlsx` processing, as it provides a concise interface for doing so.
+* I decided to use the `click` library for building the command line interface tool for the same reason.
+* I decided to write the unit tests using the `Arrange`, `Act`, `Assert` idiom because I think it provides a readable, standardized format for testing.
+* I decided to include all of the parameters for adjusting the normalization for each field in the associated normalization function for that field so as to ensure that all of the elements of normalization configuration could be adjusted in a single place, using a single idiom.
+The normalization procedure for each field is similar, but slightly different, so the programme benefits from the possibility for it to be adjusted in this way.